The Mars Volta (album): Critical reception

-The Mars Volta was critically acclaimed upon its release.
+The Mars Volta received positive reviews upon its release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 80, based on eleven reviews.

 Reviewing that album for Clash, Robin Murray wrote about that band's approach to the album; "Little on here stretches beyond the four minute mark, with The Mars Volta opting for brevity and precision, over the excess of old.
 Yet perhaps that's where the challenge lies, both to themselves and their audience – in hitting reset, The Mars Volta have hit upon an incredibly surprising new phase in their multi-faceted evolution."
 Ian Gormley also commented on the band's change of direction in the review for Exclaim!, stating that, "While these songs are smooth, they are, mercifully, not "Smooth."
 This is still the band who made an album inspired by a ouija board, after all.
 But the record is certainly Bixler-Zavala and Rodriquez-Lopez at their most earth-bound since their days in At the Drive-In's original run.".
 Writing for musicOMH, Ben Hogwood called the album the band's "most revolutionary album yet" and described it as a combination of "dense progressive workouts, straight ahead pop, Latin-American rhythms and dance figures."

 In a review for AllMusic, Timothy Monger mentioned that "the veteran band sound confident and invigorated, adding another surprising chapter to a consistently eclectic career."
 At NME, Andy Price declared that "This isn't just a striking return for one of the most individual bands of the last 20 years; it is, musically, an astounding masterpiece.
 Their finest hour?
 Quite possibly."

 Reception for the album was more subdued in the review for Pitchfork by Matthew Ismael Ruiz, who stated that, "The previous iteration of the band thrived at the border of brilliant and unhinged, and The Mars Volta is too conventional to be called their best work.
 But it is certainly their most honest: a sober tale written by survivors, the first uneasy step into unfamiliar territory."
-In a similar manner, Simon K. at Sputnikmusic claimed that "if you're looking for some of the band's best creative ideas, you won't find many of them here.
+In a similar manner, Simon K. at Sputnikmusic stated that "if you're looking for some of the band's best creative ideas, you won't find many of them here.
 Nevertheless, if you're wanting a wholesome pop-rock album with plenty of experimentation, you may find a thing or two to like here."